Upcoming actionable, hands-on workshops at APNIC 60

 APNIC 60 in Da Nang, Viet Nam is fast approaching, including four days of deep dive workshops from 4 to 7 September.

 Each workshop is delivered across four days, with the option to focus on Advanced Routing or Network Management, Monitoring & Security.
-The workshops are delivered by technical trainers with deep expertise across network design and operations, telecommunications, and data centres.
+The workshops are delivered by technical trainers with expertise across network design and operations, telecommunications, and data centres.

 If you register by 31 July, you’ll receive a discounted early-bird rate.

-The Advanced Routing Workshop is a comprehensive, hands-on program designed for experienced network professionals seeking to deepen their understanding of BGP and advanced routing concepts.
+The Advanced Routing Workshop (Train-the-Trainer) is a comprehensive, hands-on program designed for experienced network professionals seeking to deepen their understanding of BGP and advanced routing concepts.
 This workshop assumes a good working knowledge of routing fundamentals and builds upon these to explore sophisticated BGP implementations, traffic engineering techniques, and security considerations in today’s complex network environments.

 By the end of this intensive workshop, participants will be equipped with advanced routing expertise to design, implement, and troubleshoot complex routing infrastructures that meet the demands of modern network environments.